7th International Workshop on

 How to Submit (adapted from ICSE)

-Submissions should be made via easychair by the submission deadline.
+Submissions should be made via HotCRP by the submission deadline.

 Organization